Hugh Binning: Personal life

+Family

+Binning was married to Barbara Simpson (sometimes called Mary), daughter of James Simpson a minister in Ireland.
+Their son, John, was born in 1650.

-Hugh's widow, Barbara (or Mary), then remarried James Gordon, an Anglican priest at Cumber in Ireland.
-Together they had a daughter,Jean who married Daniel MacKenzie, who was on the winning side of the Battle of Bothwell Bridge serving as an ensign under Lieutenant-Colonel William Ramsay (who became the third Earl of Dalhousie), in the Earl of Mar's Regiment of Foot.
+After his death, his widow married James Gordon, an Anglican priest at Cumber in Ireland.
+Together they had a daughter, Jean who married Daniel MacKenzie, who was on the winning side of the Battle of Bothwell Bridge serving as an ensign under Lieutenant-Colonel William Ramsay (who became the third Earl of Dalhousie), in the Earl of Mar's Regiment of Foot.

 Binning's son, John Binning, married Hanna Keir, who was born in Ireland.
 The Binnings were Covenanters, a resistance movement that objected to the return of Charles II (who was received into the Catholic Church on his deathbed).
 They were on the losing side in the 1679 Battle of Bothwell Bridge.
 Most of the rebels who were not executed were exiled to the Americas; about 30 Covenanters were exiled to the Carolinas on the Carolina Merchant in 1684.
 After the battle, John and Hanna were separated.

-In the aftermath of the battle at Bothwell Bridge, Hugh Binning's widow (now Barbara Gordon) tried to reclaim the family estate at Dalvennan by saying that John and his wife owed his stepfather a considerable some of money.
-The legal action was successful and Dalvennan became the possession of John's half-sister Jean, and her husband Daniel MacKenzie.
+In the aftermath of the battle at Bothwell Bridge, Barbara Gordon tried to reclaim the family estate at Dalvennan by saying that John and his wife owed his stepfather a considerable some of money.
+The legal action was successful and Dalvennan became the possession of John's half-sister Jean Gordon, and her husband Daniel MacKenzie.
 In addition, Jean came into possession of Hanna Keir's property in Ireland.

 By 1683, Jean was widowed.
 John Binning was branded a traitor, was sentenced to death and forfeited his property to the Crown.
 John's wife (Hanna Keir) was branded as a traitor and forfeited her property in Ireland.
 In 1685, Jean "donated" the Binning family's home at Dalvennan and other properties, along with the Keir properties, to Roderick MacKenzie, who was a Scottish advocate of James II (James VII of Scotland), and the baillie of Carrick.
 According to an act of the Scottish Parliament, Roderick MacKenzie was also very effective in "suppressing the rebellious, fanatical party in the western and other shires of this realm, and putting the laws to vigorous execution against them".